One Woman's Experience

-One Woman's Experience, also known as One Woman's Story, was a DuMont Television Network anthology TV show created and produced by Lawrence Menkin (1911-2000) and starring Wendy Waldron.
+One Woman's Experience, also known as One Woman's Story, is a DuMont Television Network anthology TV show created and produced by Lawrence Menkin (1911-2000) and starring Wendy Waldron.

 The show aired from October 6, 1952 to April 3, 1953, Mondays through Fridays from 2:45pm to 3pm ET.
 The 15-minute show aired alongside another 15-minute Menkin show One Man's Experience which aired at 2:30pm ET.
 Some sources suggest that these episodes were also aired during the DuMont series Monodrama Theater which aired at 11pm ET from May 1952 until December 7, 1953.

 Episode status

 As with many DuMont series, no episodes are known to exist.